 We believe that active participation in the life of our parish and our communities offers each person a tremendous opportunity to live exactly as Christ called us to live.
 There are as many ways to serve as there are needs for service.
 We do hope that you will join us in this important work.

-The Altar Guild's ministry is to care for the altar, vestments, vessels, and altar linens of the parish.
-Altar Guild members prepare the sanctuary for services, and clean up afterwards.
-Altar Guild members frequently supervise the decoration of the sanctuary of the parish with flowers.
-There are also special tasks associated with holy days, baptisms, weddings, funerals and memorial services.
+The Altar Guild's ministry is to care for the parish's altar, vestments, vessels, and altar linens.
+Altar Guild members prepare the sanctuary for services and clean up after each service.
+They frequently supervise the decoration of the parish's sanctuary with flowers.
+Special tasks are also associated with holy days, baptisms, weddings, funerals, and memorial services.

 This commission of volunteers offers their talents by ensuring the important spaces of St. Andrew’s have proper attention, maintenance, and oversight so that future generations will have the opportunity to benefit from the spiritual inspiration, community spirit, and love of today.
 We invite all members of the parish to join our spring and fall clean up days, to help our gardening guild, and to serve in our menders group for those small maintenance tasks that need handiness.
 In support of our Diocesan Commitment to Creation Care, we prioritize energy conservation to reflect our values of good stewardship as well as protecting God’s creation.